-- Harvesting equipment such as gloves, hand tools, and picking sacks must be routinely cleaned and sanitized as appropriate. - Document procedures and schedules for cleaning and sanitizing equipment used in the field.
-At a minimum, a cleaning record is required for fruit-contact tools and equipment. - Picking bins must be maintained free from debris and contaminants.
-A pressurized sprayer with a labeled cleaning agent can be an effective means to remove field dirt. - Bins should be used only for the purpose of holding and transporting fruit.
-Any out-of-service bins used for storage need to be clearly marked and never returned to service. - Inspect bins regularly for evidence of animal intrusion.
-Clean and sanitize as needed and document. - Separate, segregate, and dispose of fruit if exposed to hydraulic oils or other chemical contaminants from harvesting equipment. - Exclude from the fresh market all fruit that have touched the ground or are visibly contaminated with fecal matter.
+- Harvesting equipment such as gloves, hand tools, and picking sacks should be routinely cleaned and sanitized as appropriate. - Document procedures and schedules for cleaning and sanitizing equipment used in the field.
+At a minimum, a cleaning record is required for fruit-contact tools and equipment. - Picking bins should be maintained free from debris and contaminants. - Bins should be used only for the purpose of holding and transporting fruit.
+Any out-of-service bins used for storage need to be clearly marked and never returned to service. - Inspect bins regularly for evidence of animal intrusion and fecal matter.
+Cleaning and sanitizing should occur on a routine, documented basis. - Separate, segregate, and dispose of fruit if exposed to oils or chemical contaminants from harvesting equipment. - Exclude all fruit that have touched the ground or are visibly contaminated with fecal matter.